 Jonathan M. Tisch Center of Hospitality

-Besides directing the HI Hub Incubator (which has some Metaverse candidates being mentored and seeking funding), Dr K’s Ph.D. dissertation was on online connectiveness and it’s correlation with influence.
-He is planning a class in the Metaverse for the Spring of 2023 and leading our efforts in identify and really leveraging the new capabilities of Metaverse classrooms.
+Besides directing the HI Hub Incubator (which has some emerging technologies candidates being mentored and seeking funding), Dr K’s Ph.D. dissertation was on online connectedness and its correlation with influence.
+He taught a class in the metaverse in the and is leading our efforts in identifying and leveraging the new capabilities of emerging technologies in classrooms.

 Carolyn Kissane, PhD

-Carolyn wears many hats, working within the energy and environment space, global affairs, and higher education, and as a result, approaches the Metaverse with a lot of curiosity for both the potential opportunities it could bring, as well as potential risks it poses.
-For example, she sees the Metaverse as a potential source for energy companies to do training around energy installations in a sustainable way.
+Carolyn wears many hats, working within the energy and environment space, global affairs, and higher education, and as a result, approaches emerging technologies with a lot of curiosity for both the potential opportunities they could bring, as well as potential risks they pose.
+For example, she sees emerging technologies as a potential source for energy companies to do training around energy installations in a sustainable way.
 Simultaneously, from a global affairs and transnational security perspective, there's a potential serious dark side in the cyber domain with identities being stolen and used inappropriately.

-“Will the metaverses be a source of democratization and inclusion, or will they be a deeper perpetuation of exclusion and division?”
+“Will emerging technologies be a source of democratization and inclusion, or will they be a deeper perpetuation of exclusion and division?”

 Matt "Chef" Kwatinetz